andychoi/openedx/README.md

 ⸻

-Awesome!
 Let’s walk through two powerful Tutor customizations:
 	1.	✅ Creating a Custom Tutor Plugin
 	2.	📂 Mounting Your Own Fork of edx-platform into Tutor